Dodge D50 Engine

 New Names, Same Engines

-Nissan, Chevrolet, Toyota, and Ford had all made inroads to the success of the D50.
+Nissan, Chevy, Toyota, and Ford had all made inroads to the success of the D50.
 Therefore, the name was dropped, and two new model names were introduced in 1987–the Ram and the Mighty Max.
 The new models offered extended cabs but used the same I4 engines of the original D50.

 Three years later Dodge decided to use two new engines to revitalize slumping sales of the Ram 50 and Mighty Max.
 The standard engine became the 2.4L 116hp 4G64 I4 while a 3.0L 142hp 6G72 V6 was offered as an optional choice to consumers.
 The new changes were not enough to win the public’s affections.
 Reoccurring problems with the EGR valve and Vacuum control solenoid in the 2.4L engine reduced customer satisfaction.